mqAncientHistory/cityOfRome/PompeyEwanBlog/TPSacrificeCite.md

 reconstructions (e.g. *figs. 2 & 7*), is from the reign of Septimius
 Severus.
-As Gleason notes, it is very possible that the theatre's original *scaenae frons* were temporary, constructed primarily from wood [@Gleason: 24].
+As Gleason notes, it is very possible that the theatre's original *scaenae frons* were temporary, constructed primarily from wood [@Gleason : 24].
 Once made permanent however, as argued by Sear, there is evidence that the theatre's *scaenae frons* were copied at other sites across the empire [@Sear].